Heriot (band): 2014–2022: Formation and early releases

 Heriot were originally formed in late 2014 by guitarist Erhan Alman, bassist and vocalist Jake Packer and drummer Julian Gage.
 All three members met at the same school in Swindon, and discussed forming the band whilst attending the 2000trees festival.
 Their name, coined by Packer, refers to the Anglo-Saxon-era death duty tax.
 The band self-released their debut EP, Violence, in January 2015.
 Heriot gained some notability with their second EP World Collapse, released on 28 October 2016, and from their performance on the New Blood stage at the 2016 Bloodstock Festival.
 Packer moved to Bristol to attend university at the end of 2016, forcing Heriot into an indefinite hiatus and hurting the band's momentum.
 The band still occasionally performed shows in 2017 and 2018.

 In 2019, Heriot added vocalist and guitarist Debbie Gough (of the Birmingham-based Dead Hands) to their line-up.
 The addition of Gough caused a shift in the band's writing and dynamic; by the end of the COVID-19 pandemic, they had emerged a completely different-souding band.
 Heriot's debut single with Gough, "Cleansed Existence", was released on 26 November 2020.
 Gage said that the band "relaunched" themselves with the single's release: "We [Heriot] see that as a fresh start: the only thing that really stayed is the name".
-By 2022, Heriot had disowned their early output and removed it from streaming services, although they continued to play "Violence" until 2023, as the band did not have enough songs for their setlist at the time.
+By 2022, Heriot had disowned their early output and removed it from streaming services, although they continued to play the title track from Violence until 2023, as the band did not have enough songs for their setlist at the time.

 In February 2021, Heriot were contacted by Church Road Records, with the band announcing their signing to the label in April of that year.
 On 29 April 2022 Heriot released their third EP, Profound Morality.
 The band decided against releasing a proper album at the time as they still wanted the freedom to experiment with their sound.
 According to Stereogum, the EP took the band "from an anonymous part of the glut of metal bands populating UK scenes [...], to one of the country’s most hyped heavy exports."
 The band's tours in support of the EP were larger than any they had done prior to the COVID-19 pandemic; they performed at several festivals including 2000trees, ArcTanGent, Bloodstock and Download, and embarked on supporting tours in the United Kingdom with Svalbard, Rolo Tomassi, Pupil Slicer, Zeal & Ardor and Boston Manor.
 According to Metal Hammer, Heriot's touring achievements during 2022 allowed them to "[emerge] confidently as the breakthrough band of the year."
 In January 2023, the band were featured on NMEs "NME 100" list for "essential emerging artists".